linkedin youtube twitter facebook

 Hasan Hassan is a PhD student and a co-author of TRRespass: Exploiting the Many Sides of Target Row Refresh that won the Best Paper Award at S&P 2020.

-You were a co-author on TRRespass, which recently won a Best Paper Award at IEEE S&P as well as a presigious Pwnie Award for Most Innovative Research.
+You were a co-author on TRRespass, which recently won a Best Paper Award at IEEE S&P as well as a prestigious Pwnie Award for Most Innovative Research.
 What is the significance of this paper?

 Shortly after the discovery of the RowHammer vulnerability of DRAM, DRAM vendors announced RowHammer-free DRAM devices that implement in-DRAM solutions to protect against RowHammer.
 However, in TRRespass, we find that such solutions, commonly referred to as Target Row Refresh (TRR), do not effectively protect against RowHammer attacks when many rows are hammered at the same time.
 We show that the RowHammer vulnerability is not only still intact on the current DDR4 devices, but it has also become worse due to technology node scaling.